 Sure, I may use the Internet to research products before I make purchases, and am skeptical of advertising, but fundamentally, we’re not so different, you and I. Yes, the Internet changed the world.
 That’s what technology does.
 And who wouldn’t be skeptical of an industry that told us cigarette smoking was good for our health?

 The fact is we’re growing smarter together, thanks to you.
 You taught us to lean in.
-To throw some skin in the game.
+To throw some skin into the game.
 To care about making the world better.

 I hear you.
 I’m with you.